Jony Ive: Apple

 He was formally recruited to Apple as a full-time employee in September 1992.
-Ive was initially apprehensive about leaving Tangerine for Apple as he thought the move from Britain to California would take a toll on his family.
-His first major assignment in Apple's industrial design group regarded the second generation of the Newton and the MessagePad 110.
-Initial design failures and lack of commercial success during the early 1990s, prompted Ive to consider quitting.
+Ive was initially apprehensive about joining Apple given the move from the UK to the US.
+His first major assignment in Apple's Industrial Design Group regarded the second generation of the Newton and the MessagePad 110.
+A lack of emphasis on design during the early 1990s prompted Ive to consider quitting.

 Steve Jobs, who left in 1985 after being pushed away by John Sculley, was staging a return to the company and recruited Ive to join him in taking the firm in a different direction.
 Jon Rubinstein, Ive's boss at the time, managed to retain Ive as an employee by explaining that Apple was "going to make history" under Jobs in 1996.